Crimes Against Older Adults: Email Scams and Telemarketing Fraud

 We have legal protection from scams under U.S. laws and Federal Trade Commission (FTC) regulations:

-If you suspect your loved one has opened or responded to a phone or email scam, further steps may not be needed.
+If you suspect your loved one has opened or responded to an email or telemarketing scam, further steps may not be needed.
 In many cases, you can block the email or phone number, and the contact will cease.

-After these urgent protections are in place, you may want to contact an older adultlaw attorney to represent your loved one’s rights.
-Your attorney can work toward legal protection from identity theft or ensure financial losses are pursued in court.
+After these urgent protections are in place, you may want to contact an older adult law attorney to represent your loved one's rights.
+Your attorney can work toward legal protection from identity theft or ensure financial crimes are pursued in court.

 Can I Solve This on My Own or Do I Need an Attorney?